This article was updated on 2/25/2021.

-The coronavirus that has the entire world population so vigilant is a new strain that was detected first in the city of Wuhan, China, in late 2019.
+The particular coronavirus (COVID-19) that has the entire world population so vigilant is a new strain that was detected first in the city of Wuhan, China, in late 2019.

-The problem is that this new virus has already caused over 200 deaths and close to 10,000 people infected in not only China but also in over 20 other countries around the world, including the USA and Germany.
+The problem is that this new virus had already (by January 2020) caused over 200 deaths and close to 10,000 people infected in not only China but also in over 20 other countries around the world, including the USA and Germany.

-How Many Cases of Coronavirus Are There in Costa Rica?
+How Many Cases of COVID-19 Are There in Costa Rica?

-Daniel Salas, Costa Rica’s Health Minister, is in charge of the country’s protocol to prevent any possible spread of the virus in Costa Rican soil.
+Daniel Salas, Costa Rica’s Health Minister, is in charge of the country’s protocol to limit the spread of the virus on Costa Rican soil as much as possible.

 “We emphasize to the population that we are working under the scheme of the national risk system which has proven to be efficient both today and in the past when we face H1N1 and SARS-CoV,” said Salas on a press release early February 2020.